-In developing a new national security strategy for Germany, the Federal Foreign Ministry is relying on sortition.
+In developing a new national security strategy for Germany, the Federal Foreign Ministry has bet on the lot.
 In June and July 2022, citizens' dialogues were taking place in seven different cities throughout Germany with randomly selected people.

 Of the workshops that took place for this purpose in Bremen, Görlitz, Gronau, Hof, Karlsruhe, Munich and Ravensburg, each had a different focus.
 The topics ranged from cyber security to the NATO security and defence alliance to climate and resource security, from democracy and human rights to the future of the German army.